Applies to: KNA, KMA, KOA, KWA

 with Samba.

-The tcp-proxy HTTPS proxy uses the OOB
+proxy uses the OOB

 authentication and accepts authenticated users only.
 The

-OOBA is activated by setting the oob method in the
+OOBA is activated by setting the oob

-auth item.
+item.
 The OOBA server and proxies that provide OOBA

 communicate via a session table file.
 Therefore, they must all reference

-the same file in the oob-auth sessions they use.
-If no
+the same file in the oob-auth

 file is specified, as in our example, a common default file will be